PostmanB/infinite-word-guessing-game/README.md

 ## Features

-- Random five-letter secrets chosen from the bundled CSV list.
+- Random five-letter secrets chosen from the Wordle solutions list (falls back to the bundled CSV if offline).
-- Guess validation against the word list with an animated toast for invalid entries.
+- Guess validation against the merged Wordle solution + allowed guess lists with an animated toast for invalid entries.
 - Tile flip animation, duplicate-letter handling, and on-screen keyboard feedback.
 - Mobile-friendly layout: board sized for small screens with a fixed bottom keyboard.
 - Score persists across rounds until reset.

 ## Word list

-The input CSV is lightly normalised to lowercase words of length five.
-Replace `public/5_letters.csv` with another list to customise the vocabulary.
+The app fetches the public Wordle solution and allowed-guess lists from [tabatkins/wordle-list](https://github.com/tabatkins/wordle-list).
+If the network fetch fails, it falls back to normalising `public/5_letters.csv`.
+Replace or extend that CSV to customise the offline vocabulary.